 Acts 20:13 through 22:29

-On this return portion of his 3rd Missionary Journey Paul is compelled by the Spirit to go to Jerusalem.
-Stopping at churches along the way to say his farewells Paul is determined to make it to Jerusalem before Pentecost.
+As he completes his 3rd Missionary Journey Paul is now compelled by the Spirit to go to Jerusalem.
+Stopping to say farewell to churches along the way, Paul is determined to make it to Jerusalem before Pentecost.
 In Caesarea, near Jerusalem, a man named Agabus prophesied that the Jews in Jerusalem would harm Paul if he went there and this is indeed what happened.
 He was wrongly accused and imprisoned.
 Despite all of this Paul continues to preach about Jesus.

 This 3rd Missionary Journey had begun, as usual, in Antioch.
 Travelling over land Paul passed through places where he had established churches on his 1st Missionary Journey and 2nd Missionary Journey before arriving in Ephesus and staying for over 2 years.
 This 3rd Journey took Paul through Macedonia and Greece.
 From there he retraced his steps part of the way before making a notable stop in Troas (where young Eutychus falls from a window).
 Today’s lesson begins immediately following Paul’s time in Troas.